 - Missed fertilizer striping

 - Random wheel tracks and soil compaction from previous operations

 - Waterlogging and poor drainage

 - Crop diseases (Rhizoctonia, Nematodes)

 - Consistent areas that are growing well

-The studies on the farming regions thus needs to be regular in order to make the information current and relevant.
-However, in this rapidly changing economy would the SHF who has been accustomed to using traditional and semi-traditional methods supported by some technological innovations dive into the satellite imagery realm to improve the management of his farm land?
+The studies on the farming regions thus need to be regular in order to make the information current and relevant.
+However, in this rapidly changing economy would the SHF who has been accustomed to using traditional and semi-traditional methods supported by some technological innovations dive into the satellite imagery realm to improve the management of his farmland?
 Furthermore, would digital financial service providers also make use of such data?